 Julia Shu-Huah Wang

-Julia Shu-Huah Wang is a doctoral candidate at the Columbia University School of Social Work, concentrating in Social Policy and Policy Analysis.
-Her research interests include poverty and immigration, with a focus on children and families.
-She is currently working on several research projects, including impacts of social assistance policies on child wellbeing and long-term family self-sufficiency; the cost-effectiveness of an economic empowering intervention in Uganda; immigrant economic integration; determinants and impacts of a local immigration enforcement policy; and racial disparities in maternal employment.
-Ms. Wang is a licensed social worker in Taiwan and in New York.
-She has practice experience working with families and children, and also has experience in advocacy, policy analysis, and program evaluation in Taiwan, the United States, Uganda, Kenya, and Sweden.
-She holds a BS in social work from National Taiwan University, an MS in family counseling from University of Illinois in Urbana-Champaign, and an MSW from Columbia University.
+Julia Shu-Huah Wang, LCSW, is a doctoral candidate at the Columbia School of Social Work concentrating in Social Policy and Policy Analysis.
+She studies poverty and immigration, with a focus on children and families.
+Current research includes: a study of the impact of social assistance programs on child wellbeing and family self-sufficiency; a study of the cost-effectiveness of economic empowerment intervention in Uganda; a study on immigrant economic integration; a study of determinants and impacts of local immigration enforcement policy; and a study of racial disparities in maternal employment.